danhitchcock/nano_tipper_z/README.md

 **Nano Tipper Z** is a reddit tipping service to easily give Nano to your favorite redditors!
 [Nano currency](http://www.nano.org) is one of a kind -- feeless and nearly instant transactions.
-This allows for a few unique features:
+This allows for a few unique features for the tipbot:
 * Every transaction is on chain!
 View the hashes on the block explorer http://www.nanode.co
 * Every account is a full featured wallet!
 * You can request your private keys or a new address!

-A few other nice features (to be implemented):
+A few other nice features (some to be implemented):
 * Set a tip minimum to prevent spam or annoying cheapskates
 * Set your account to 'auto-receive' transactions
 * Turn off notifications.
 You can still get money, you just won't be informed when you get tipped.